-The glucan 1,4- α -maltohydrolase is a single polypeptide chain of amino acids.
-The molecular mass of the mature protein, calculated from the amino acid sequence, is kDa.
+The glucan $1,4-\alpha$ -maltohydrolase is a single polypeptide chain of $\square$ amino acids.
+The molecular mass of the mature protein, calculated from the amino acid sequence is $\square$ kDa.
 The food enzyme was analysed by sodium dodecyl sulfate-polyacrylamide gel electrophoresis (SDS-PAGE) analysis.
 A consistent protein pattern was observed across all batches.
-The gel showed one major protein band migrating at around kDa.
-The food enzyme was tested for lipase and protease activities, and neither were detected.
-Glucoamylase activity was reported by the applicant.
+The gel showed one major protein band around $\blacksquare$ kDa.
+The food enzyme was tested for glucoamylase, lipase and protease activities, and none were detected.
+No other enzymatic activities were reported.

-The in-house determination of glucan 1,4- α -maltohydrolase activity is based on hydrolysis of maltotriose to maltose and glucose (reaction conditions: pH 5.0, 37°C, 30 min).
+The in-house determination of glucan 1,4- $\alpha$ -maltohydrolase activity is based on hydrolysis of maltotriose to maltose and glucose (reaction conditions: pH 5.0, 37°C, 30 min).
 Glucose is quantified using a glucose hexokinase assay.
-Enzyme activity is expressed in Sweet Dough Maltogenic Units/g (SDMU/g).
-One SDMU corresponds to the amount of enzyme that catalyses the hydrolysis of 100 μ mol maltotriose per minute under the conditions of the assay.
-18
+Enzyme activity is expressed in Maltogenic Amylase Novo Unit/g (MANU/g).
+One MANU corresponds to the amount of enzyme, which catalyses the hydrolysis of 1 $\mu$ mol maltotriose per minute under the conditions of the assay.

-The food enzyme has a temperature optimum around 60° C (pH 5.5) and a pH optimum at pH 5.0 (30°C).
+The food enzyme has a temperature optimum around $60^{\circ}$ C (pH 5.5, 30 min) and a pH optimum at pH 5.0 ( $30^{\circ}$ C, 30 min).
 Thermostability was tested after a pre-incubation of the food enzyme for 30 min at different temperatures (pH 5.5).
-The enzyme activity decreased by 50% at 70°C, showing no activity at 80°C. 19
+Enzyme activity decreased by 50% at 75°C, and no residual activity was observed at $85^{\circ}$ C.